Walk your way to better health by joining one of Active Communities regular Walking Buddies groups!

 The Eaglesham Heritage Trail was the first project to be undertaken by the Eaglesham & Waterfoot Community Development Trust.

-Whitelee Stroller Striders started in 2011 and is a popular walking group for expectant and new parents with babies!
+Whitelee Stroller Striders started in 2011 and is a popular walking weekly group for expectant and new parents with babies!

 Whitelee Windfarm is Europe's largest windfarm and is located on Eaglesham Moor just 20 minutes from Glasgow!